jssssv007/cryptography/cryptohack/README.md

 assume that the key will be "myXORkey" as the key for xoring will always be meaningful .
 Now we can decode and get the flag using this key.

+Lemur XOR:
+Here we will be given two images and we have to get the flag with these two images .
+In the question they have already stated that both the images were xored with the same key .
+So by xoring these two images in a bitwise way ; we will get an image and it contains the flag "crypto{X0Rly_n0t!}".
 ```